FtuoilXelrash/CelestialBarrage/README.txt

 License: MIT
 Downloads: Available on GitHub

 Transform your Rust server with spectacular meteor shower events that rain down rockets from the sky!
-CelestialBarrage brings dynamic, configurable celestial events with three intensity levels, automatic scheduling, and rewarding loot drops that will keep your players engaged and coming back for more.
+Celestial Barrage brings dynamic, configurable celestial events with three intensity levels, automatic scheduling, and rewarding loot drops that will keep your players engaged and coming back for more.

 KEY FEATURES